sunnyvale-academy/SNY.PRG.JSE.01.01.00/labs/java8/README.md

 public static List<String> getUniqueSurnamesUppercase(List<Book> library)
 ```

-Then. in the same class, write a method that returns the sum of ages of all female authors younger than 40, as showed here after:
+Then, in the same class, write a method that returns the sum of ages of all female authors younger than 40, as showed here after:

 ```
 public static Integer getSumAgesAllFemalesAuthorsYoungerThan25(List<Book> library)